akalaszi/morphline-addons/README.md

 ```

 ## dispatchingLoadSolr
-Inserts the record into a predefined collection.
-The collection name to insert the current record to is given at the "targetCollection" for every record.
+Inserts the record into an already existing Solr collection.
+The collection name to insert the current record to should be  given at the **targetCollection** field for every record.
+The **collection** field of solr collection must point to a collection whose schema is identical to the target collection.
+Nothing will be inserted into this latter collection.

 ```
 {
         dispatchingLoadSolr {
    solrLocator : {
-     # Name of solr collection.
-Nothing will be inserted into this collection.
-Its schema must be identical to the overrider collection name.
      collection : collectionName
       zkHost : "$ZK_HOST"
            batchSize : 10000